Flynnn99/SERVERSIDECA2/README.md

 ### Instructions On how to use

-1.Instal Xampp
+1.*Instal Xampp
-2.Run Apache and SQL through the Xampp Server
+2.*Run Apache and SQL through the Xampp Server
-3.Next Create the films and tv database through phpmyadmin
-4. Make changes both on the Clientside and Serverside
+3.*Next Create the films and tv database through phpmyadmin 4.*Make changes both on the Clientside and Serverside
-5.
+ ### Enjoy the Website